quickhdsdc/LLM4EntityMatching/README.md

 ### Method
 ![](/resource/Mistral4SelectEM.png)
 *Fig. 3.
 Illustration of the end-to-end selective EM (left) and the fine-tuning strategy for Mistral4SelectEM (right).
 The entire process involves a single set of LLM weights, which is presented as the green block.
 The “red” adapter is the fine-tuned LoRA weights, which are merged with the embedding model in the inference stage for selective EM*
+This method is implemented in /tasks/SelectiveEntityMatching/selection_llm.
+The comparative methods are implemented in selection_plm, selection_gpt, and cross_selection_llm.
+The selection of the methods is controlled by the main args.method.